“On the average, five times as many people read the headline as read the body copy. When you have written your headline, you have spent

 You could have written the most amazing blog post in the world, but if your headline stinks, no one is going to read it.

-Creating your headline can be a pain, even if you’re a seasoned copywriter.
+Creating your headline can be a pain, even if you’re a seasoned copywriter with tools at your disposal.
 Lucky for you, I’ve analyzed and compiled the strategies you can use to make your next headline successful.

 1. Headlines should inform and entice the reader.

 Many writers find coming up with a headline harder than writing the actual content.
 Why?
 The headline has to be creative enough that the user is enticed into clicking-through and reading.
 Yet, it can’t be too creative (or clever) or the user won’t know what they’re going to be reading.
 It also has to be informative, but not so much as to put the user off with its dryness.

 The goal in writing a compelling, “click-worthy” headline is to find a good balance between enticing and informative.

 Example of a headline not informing and enticing the reader: “11 Local Marketing Strategies”.